Dozens Killed As Dam Bursts In Flood-hit Kenya - UrduPoint

 - 'Risky behaviour' -

-The Red Cross has set up a desk at a local school to help families find lost relatives.
+The Red Cross has set up a desk at a local school to help families find lost loved ones.

-Interior Minister Kithure Kindiki said the government had directed security and intelligence officials to "inspect all public and private dams and water reservoirs in their jurisdictions within 24 hours... (and) recommend cases (for) compulsory evacuation and temporary resettlement".
+Interior Minister Kithure Kindiki said the government had called for inspections of all dams and reservoirs within 24 hours in case there is a need for evacuations.

 He also said on X that the authorities would arrest people engaging in "risky behaviour", including motorists attempting dangerous crossings and anyone seeking to transport "passengers across flooded rivers or storm water by unsafe canoes or boats".

-His comments came after a boat packed with people capsized at the weekend in flooded Tana River county in eastern Kenya, with the Kenya Red Cross saying it had retrieved two bodies and rescued 23 others.
+His comments came after a crowded boat capsized at the weekend in flooded Tana River county in eastern Kenya.

-The government said Monday that search and rescue efforts there were ongoing.
+Kindiki said two bodies had been found and 23 people rescued, and that search and rescue efforts were ongoing.

-Video footage shared online and on television showed the crowded boat sinking, with people screaming as onlookers watched in horror.
+The Kenyan government spokesman said Monday that 103 people had lost their lives in floods since March, in a statement that did not mention the dam disaster.

-On Saturday, officials said 76 people had lost their lives in Kenya since March, with more than 130,000 displaced.
+More than 28,000 households have been displaced and over 185,000 people affected, the statement said.

-Schools have been forced to remain shut following mid-term holidays, after the education ministry announced Monday it would postpone their reopening to May 6 because of the rains.
+The education ministry announced Monday it would postpone the reopening of schools following mid-term holidays to May 6 because of the rains.

 - Turmoil across the region -

-The monsoons have also wreaked havoc in neighbouring Tanzania, where at least 155 people have been killed in flooding and landslides.
+The weather has also wreaked havoc in neighbouring Tanzania, where at least 155 people have been killed in flooding and landslides.

 In Ethiopia's capital Addis Ababa, flooding claimed the lives of four people on Monday, according to the Fire and Disaster Risk Management Commission.